 Year Ended

-January 3, 2021 Dec ember 29, 2019
+January 2, 2022 January 3, 2021

-(In thousands, except per share
+(In thousands, except per share da

-Net income \$ 55,940 \$ 8,445
+Net income \$ 102,386 \$ 55,940

-Weighted-average shares of common stock outstanding: -
+Weighted-average shares of common stock outstanding:

-Basic 21,260 21,103
+Basic 21,670 21,260

-Dilutive effect of common stock equivalents arising from share option, nonvested share and nonvested

-share unit awards 403 46
+Dilutive effect of common stock equivalents arising from share option, nonvested share and nonvested share unit awards 842 403

-Diluted 21,663 21,149
+Diluted 22,512 21,663

-Basic earnings per share \$ 2.63 \$ 0.40
+Basic earnings per share \$ 4.73 \$ 2.63

-Diluted earnings per share \$ 2.58 \$ 0.40
+Diluted earnings per share \$ 4.55 \$ 2.58

-Antidilutive share option awards excluded from diluted calculation 494 499
+Antidilutive share option awards excluded from diluted calculation 2 494

-Antidilutive nonvested share and nonvested share unit awards excluded from diluted calculation 46 457
+Antidilutive nonvested share and nonvested share unit awards excluded from diluted calculation 46

 The computation of diluted earnings per share for the periods presented excludes certain share option awards since the exercise prices of these share option awards exceeded the average market price of the Company's common shares, and the effect of their inclusion would have been antidilutive (i.e., including such share option awards would result in higher earnings per share).

-Additionally, the computation of diluted earnings per share for the periods presented excludes certain nonvested share awards and nonvested share unit awards that were outstanding and antidilutive, since the grant date fair values of these nonvested share awards and nonvested share unit awards exceeded the average market price of the Company's common shares.
+No nonvested share awards or nonvested share unit awards were antidilutive for fiscal 2021.
+The computation of diluted earnings per share for fiscal 2020 excludes certain nonvested share awards and nonvested share unit awards that were outstanding and antidilutive, since the grant date fair values of these nonvested share awards and nonvested share unit awards exceeded the average market price of the Company's common shares.

-(11) Employee Benefit Plans
+(10) Employee Benefit Plans

 The Company has a 401(k) plan covering eligible employees.
 Employee contributions are supplemented by Company contributions subject to 401(k) plan terms.
-The Company recognized employer matching and profit-sharing contributions of \$3.7 million and \$2.2 million for fiscal 2020 and 2019, respectively.
+The Company recognized employer matching and profit-sharing contributions of \$5.3 million and \$3.7 million for fiscal 2021 and 2020, respectively.

-(12) Related Party Transactions
+(11) Related Party Transactions

 Prior to his death in fiscal 2008, the Company had an employment agreement with Robert W. Miller ("Mr. Miller"), co-founder of the Company and the father of Steven G. Miller, Chairman of the Board, President, Chief Executive Officer and a director of the Company.
 The employment agreement provided for Mr. Miller to receive an annual base salary of \$350,000.
-The employment agreement further provided that, following his death, the Company will pay his surviving wife \$350,000 per year and provide her specified benefits for the remainder of her life.
-During each of fiscal 2020 and 2019, the Company made a payment of \$350,000 to Mr. Miller's wife.
-The Company recognized expense of \$0.3 million in fiscal 2020 and 2019, to provide for a liability for the future obligations under this agreement.
-Based upon actuarial valuation estimates related to this agreement, the Company had a recorded liability of \$1.0 million as of January 3, 2021 and December 29, 2019.
-The short-term portion of this liability is recorded in accrued expenses and the long-term portion is recorded in other long-term liabilities in the accompanying consolidated balance sheets.
+The employment agreement further provided that, following his death, the Company would pay his surviving wife \$350,000 per year and provide her specified benefits for the remainder of her life.
+During fiscal 2020, the Company made a payment of \$350,000 to Mr. Miller's wife.
+The Company recognized expense of \$0.3 million in fiscal 2020, to provide for a liability for the future obligations under this agreement.
+Based upon actuarial valuation estimates related to this agreement, the Company had a recorded liability of \$1.0 million as of January 3, 2021.
+The short-term portion of this liability was recorded in accrued expenses in the Company's consolidated balance sheets and the long-term portion was recorded in other long-term liabilities in the Company's consolidated balance sheet.

-In January 2021, Mrs. Miller passed away and, accordingly, the Company will eliminate the liability of \$1.0 million and reduce selling and administrative expense by the same amount in the first quarter of fiscal 2021.
+In January 2021, Mrs. Miller passed away and, accordingly, the Company eliminated the liability of \$1.0 million and reduced selling and administrative expense by the same amount in the first quarter of fiscal 2021.

-(13) Commitments and Contingencies
+(12) Commitments and Contingencies